icopy-site/awesome/docs/awesome/awesome-lidar.md

 ## Manufacturers

-- [Velodyne](https://velodynelidar.com/) - Velodyne is a mechanical and solid-state LIDAR manufacturer.
+- [Velodyne](https://velodynelidar.com/) - Ouster and Velodyne announced the successful completion of their *merger* of equals, effective February 10, 2023.
+Velodyne was a mechanical and solid-state LIDAR manufacturer.
 The headquarter is in San Jose, California, USA.
   - [YouTube channel :red_circle:](https://www.youtube.com/user/VelodyneLiDAR)
   - [ROS driver :octocat:](https://github.com/ros-drivers/velodyne)
 - [Ouster](https://ouster.com/) - LIDAR manufacturer, specializing in digital-spinning LiDARs.
 Ouster is headquartered in San Francisco, USA.